bagisto/bagisto-docs/api_customer_review.md

 #### data object:

-Under the data object, you will find a array of multiple objects which contain the details of the customer's reviews. you can use these objects to access the data of each individual customer's review.
+Under the data object, you will find a array of multiple objects which contain the details of the customer's reviews.
+You can use these objects to access the data of each individual customer's review.

 **Note: Regarding both link and meta objects, we already explained these objects functionality in <a href="api_category.html#link-object" target="_blank" class="bagsito-link"> Category API </a> section.**